exonum/exonum-doc/src/home/design-overview.md

 Exonum support multiple types of data tables.
 While List and Map are the usual ways to store data, the following two are more complicated and interesting.
-Their main purpose is to provide a proofs mechanism for stored values.
+Their main purpose is to provide a proof mechanism for stored values.

-1. `ListTable` implements a array list.
+1. `ListTable` implements an array list.
 2. `MapTable` represents a usual Key-Value storage.
-3. [`MerkleTable`](../advanced/merkle-index) is an enchanced version of array storage.
+3. [`MerkleTable`](../advanced/merkle-index) is an enhanced version of array storage.
 It implements the Merkle Tree, which is binary and balanced, although not necessarily full binary.
-The leafs keep the actual values, while the nodes keep the hashes from concatenated children data.
+Leafs keep the actual values, while the nodes keep the hashes from concatenated children data.
 It is allowed only to append the data or update the cells already stored.
 4. [`MerklePatriciaTable`](../advanced/merkle-patricia-index) extend the
 map.
 It is based on the Merkle Patricia Tree.
-The leafs keep the actual values.
-The intermediary nodes values consist of the following 4 parts:
+Leafs keep the actual values.
+The intermediary nodes values consist of the following four parts:

   - Hash from the left child value
   - Hash from the right child value